-LABMF is sponsoring the student-led “Clothesline Project” in 2016-17 in the following schools:
+LABMF sponsored the student-led “Clothesline Project” in 2016-17 in the following schools:

-Lincoln HS (Ron Almeida, National Honor Society Advisor & Social Studies Teacher); South Kingstown HS (Karen Murphy, Health Teacher); Johnston HS (Greg Russo, Science Dept Chair/SADD Advisor); Block Island School (Victoria Carson, Health Teacher); Middletown HS (Anita DeLima, Health Teacher)
+Schools received a $200. grant from LABMF: Lincoln HS (Ron Almeida, National Honor Society Advisor & Social Studies Teacher); South Kingstown HS (Karen Murphy, Health Teacher); Johnston HS (Greg Russo, Science Dept Chair/SADD Advisor); Block Island School (Victoria Carson, Health Teacher); Middletown HS (Anita DeLima, Health Teacher.

 Activities coincided with February, National Teen Dating Violence Awareness & Prevention Month.
 The following is a synopsis of their accomplishments.

 We are so proud of all the projects!!

 MIDDLETOWN HIGH SCHOOL HE/PE teacher ANITA DELIMA led MHS’s project.
 She stated “The project was a huge success.
 Many students chose to wear their shirts as well as hanging them to create awareness and start conversations with their peers about healthy vs unhealthy relationships.
 Our entire 11th grade participated(135+) in the Clothesline Project and we had the t-shirts on display in various locations throughout the school for 2 weeks in February 2017.
 We cannot thank you enough for the grant to support this project.
 It has a tremendous impact on our students.”
 Wonderful job, Anita!!